zguo0525/API-Pack/src/PIPELINE_INSTRUCTIONS.md

 As a result of the process, two output files are generated per API:

 1. API DB.
 A file that contains the API calls and their associated metadata.
 2. API Dataset.
-A file that in addition to API calls and metadata, contains a natural language instruction in the format required for tuning.
+A file that in addition to API calls and metadata, includes a natural language instruction in the format required for tuning.

 The code snippet below shows the key components of a datapoint in the API dataset, *instruction* and *api call*: